DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical implementation

-In conclusion, while several methods can share similar rates of convergence, ours is the only one to perform at least as well as its concurrent in every settings, for different graph's topology and 2 different tasks, as predicted by Tab. \ref{tab:other_methods}.
+In conclusion, while several methods can share similar asymptotic convergence rates, ours is the only one to perform at least as well as its competitors in every setting for different graph's topology, as predicted by Tab. \ref{tab:other_methods}.